 I am so in love with this mountain destination because it has it all.
 I used to go there every winter since I was a teenager when my parents bought a little apartment.
 Every weekend I would drive all the way just to try and improve my snowboard skills, either alone, with family or friends.

-It’s known mainly to be quite a posh town, with expensive shops and restaurants, but there is much more to it and the infrastructure keeps improving as well.
+It’s quite a posh town, with expensive shops and restaurants.
+But there is much more to it and the infrastructure keeps improving as well.
 There is an ice-skating platform where kids and adults love to try their skating abilities after skiing time.
 There are easy ski-lifts for beginners – kids who are learning how to ski or snowboard – and of course certified ski instructors to school them.
 Those same fields would turn into biking training camps for kids in summer.

 But that’s not all.
-Ponte di Legno is also connected to the biggest skiing resort Tonale by a brand-new cableway from where you can also enjoy stunning views of the valley while getting to your ski destination.
+Ponte di Legno is also connected to the biggest skiing resort Tonale by a brand-new cableway.
+You can also enjoy stunning views of the valley while getting to your ski destination.
 At Tonale, you have slopes for every length and difficulty level.
 Also, you have school facilities for kids, besides restaurants and bars to rest from your adventure activities.

 Contributed by Isabella from Boundless Roads| Follow her on Facebook